ADMISSION INFORMATION and REQUIREMENTS

 c.
 All remedial courses as determined by the NCC placement exam given through the College Admissions Office must be completed prior to beginning the Program.
 Placement into remedial course(s) removes applicant for current Program entry.

 3. Observation Experience & AARC Career Video

 To ensure a realistic understanding of what the profession is like, candidates must visit and observe an acute care hospital respiratory care department, including observation of professional duties in both critical care and non-critical care environments.
 Any general acute care hospital of the candidate’s choice may be used for such observation.
-Candidates must make an appointment for such visitation by contacting the Technical Director of Respiratory Care at the hospital selected.
-The observation experience must be documented in writing on the letterhead of the respective hospital (new students), or by the signature of the supervising therapist on the candidate’s Respiratory Care Program Transfer application (current students).
-At the time of their personal interview, eligible candidates must also verify that they have viewed the American Association for Respiratory Care’s “Life and Breath” career video available at the AARC’s website and on reserve in the NCC College Library (Room L102 under Call Number: RM161.L54).
+Candidates must make an appointment for such visitation by contacting the Technical Director or a manager of Respiratory Care at the hospital selected.
+The observation experience must be documented in writing on the Observation Experience Documentation Form and must be submitted in hard copy to Admissions along with the NCC application (new students) or along with the Respiratory Care Program Transfer application (current students).
+At the time of their personal interview, eligible candidates must also verify that they have viewed the American Association for Respiratory Care’s “Life and Breath” career video available at the AARC’s website.

 4. Technical Standards